BenjaminAbt/SustainableCode/csharp/random-string/readme.md

 - 🔋 string.Create and Span<T> are the most efficient way to create (random) strings
 - 🏃‍♀️ The larger the strings, the clearer the performance advantage
 - 🏎️ string.Create has the best performance numbers
+- Across all examples, performance is better in .NET 8.
+Allocations have remained the same.

 ## Remarks